 The international standard for MPA network design was set out in the previously mentioned CBD Secretariat’s Azores Report (CBD 2009).
 This guidance defines and describes five MPA network properties and components:

-EBSAs, which were previously described in Section 3.4.
+EBSAs, described in Section 4.4.1.

 Representativity, captured in a network when it consists of areas representing the different biogeographical subdivisions of the management region that reasonably reflect the full range of ecosystems, including the biotic and habitat diversity of those marine ecosystems.